 Is using a VPN legal in my country?

 For most countries, using a VPN is legal, but some jurisdictions regulate or restrict VPN use.
 Always know local laws and terms of service for services you access.
-Edge vpn app store
+Intune per-app vpn globalprotect setup guide for Windows, macOS, iOS, and Android with GlobalProtect per-app VPN policy 2026

 What’s the difference between a VPN and a proxy?